Chinese Nobel winner dodges call for laureate's freedom

 His books also include "Big Breasts and Wide Hips" and "The Republic of Wine".

-(This story corrects the reference to the Nobel award for Mo, instead of for Liu, in fourth-from-last paragraph)
+(This story corrects reference to Nobel award for Mo, instead of for Liu, in fourth-from-last paragraph)

 (Additional reporting by Ben Blanchard in Beijing; Editing by Louise Ireland)